manuelrottschaefer/starlinkstatus-probe/readme.md

 ```bash
 curl -sL probe.starlinkstatus.com | sudo bash -s 33.920 -118.328
 ```

+Make sure you do not enter your exact location, as it will be avilable to the public.

 ## Usage
 The installer creates a systemd service which can be controlled as usual: